Shell Energy broadband routers

 Will I need a new router if I upgrade to fibre broadband from ADSL?

-If you are upgrading from a Shell Energy ADSL connection you will need a new router.
+If you are upgrading from a Shell Energy ADSL connection to fibre you will need a new router.
 Shell Energy will send you the appropriate router in the post.

 Are Shell Energy Broadband packages available bundled with energy deals?

 No. Bundles of broadband and energy are not available from Shell Energy Broadband.

 Can I use my own router with Shell Energy Broadband?